alicefr/kubevirt-test-vm/README.md

 The binary `virtctl-test` helps you in creating a test VM for running fio test in a containerized way.
 You need to have install on your system `kubectl` binary as `virtctl-test` calls it in order to copy the output from the VMs and the pods.

+Virtiofs is required for storing the test output in a filesystem PVC.
+You can enable it in KubeVirt using the feature gate `ExperimentalVirtiofsSupport`.

 ## Create a test VM
 You can use the command `virtctl-test createVM` in order to create a test VM.
 Example:
 ```bash